astraw38/lint/README.md

 Python script to automatically lint new reviews to gerrit.
 Designed to be run from within Jenkins via the Gerrit Trigger plugin

 Glint is a python package to assist with automatic code reviews.
-It provides the following:
+It provides the following tools:

 1. Get a list of files changed between the active gerrit branch and the specified gerrit review.
 2. Lint the original files in the active gerrit branch.